 Let’s go over an example.
 You plan to import 3,000 kilograms of toys for pets.
 The HTS code is 4016.99.20.00 with an assigned duty rate of 4.3% of value per kilogram.
 Assuming the toys are worth $6.00 per kg, here’s the formula you’d follow:

 According to this breakdown, we can estimate that you’ll pay $774 in customs duties based on the value of your shipment.
-However, since the products are coming from China, there are now other significant tariffs to consider.
+However, since the products are coming from China, there are also Section 301, AD/CVD orders, and IEEPA tariffs for which you must account.

 This estimate also assumes that the Incoterms® you agreed to with the seller have them covering shipping, cargo insurance and other logistical needs (FOB value), which isn’t usually the case.
 When doing this calculation on your own, make sure the total cost accounts for those expenses.

-Section 301 was signed in 2018 and imposed tariffs ranging from 25% to 100% on a wide variety of commodities regularly imported from China to the U.S.
+Section 301 was used in 2018 to impose tariffs ranging from 7.5 to 25% on a wide variety of commodities regularly imported from China to the US.

 How do you know whether your import may be subject to such a tariff?

-When a customs broker is confirming the HTS code of your product, they will check for an additional designation assigned by the U.S. International Trade Commission (USITC).
-These secondary designations are covered in Chapter 99 of the HTS.
+Your customs broker will confirm the HTS code of your product.
+They will also check for an additional designation assigned by the US International Trade Commission (USITC).
+The USITC is responsible for making determinations in proceedings involving imports that are claimed to insure domestic industry.
+These secondary USITC designations are covered in Chapter 99 of the HTS.

 Products subject to additional tariffs will often come up under HTS heading 9903.
 However, the complete 10-digit code needs to be confirmed by a customs broker because this subheading also applies to Section 301 exclusions.